learn-co-students/javascript-intro-to-looping-js-intro-000/README.md

 - initialization
   - An expression (including assignment expressions) or variable declaration.
     Typically used to initialize a counter variable.
-This expression may optionally declare new variables with the var keyword
+This expression may optionally declare new variables with the let keyword
 - Condition
   - An expression evaluated before each loop iteration.
 If this expression evaluates to true, statement is executed